Careers

 Your Opportunity:

-Are you driven by clinical and operational excellence?
-Assisted Living Alberta (ALA) is seeking a dynamic and results-driven leader to serve as the Chief Operating Officer (COO), Clinical Delivery & Operations.
-This is a pivotal leadership role oversees the delivery of patient-centered care across all clinical programs including long term care, supportive living, and home care delivery.
-A key member of the Executive Leadership Team, and reporting to the Chief Executive Officer, the COO ensures high-quality care meets each client’s personalized needs across the system.
-They will also inform and oversee the implementation of care delivery models and quality initiatives which align with industry best practices, ALA’s transformation agenda, and its mission to ensure Albertans live and age with dignity.
-If you are a seasoned healthcare leader with a passion for innovative, quality service delivery and building systems that empower individuals and communities, we invite you to join us in making a meaningful impact.
+Are you a visionary HR leader looking for an exciting new role that will have a lasting impact on assisted living for all Albertans?
+Assisted Living Alberta (ALA) is a dynamic new provincial health agency leading the transformation of Alberta’s continuing care system.
+We are seeking an accomplished strategic leader for the position of Executive Director in our People & Culture portfolio.
+Reporting to the CEO, you are highly skilled in workforce planning, talent management, and succession planning.
+As key HR advisor to the CEO and executive team, you provide extensive HR experience and in-depth knowledge of core HR functions including recruitment, onboarding, performance management, employee relations, compensation and benefits, and compliance with relevant employment laws and regulations.
 ALA is a newly established provincial organization under the oversight of Assisted Living and Social Services (ALSS) committed to transforming Alberta’s continuing care system.
 This system includes both Continuing Care and Home & Community Care and is focused on providing wraparound supports to ensure all Albertans can access the care they need, when and where they need it – regardless of age, diagnosis, or duration of need.
 ALA’s mission is to enable Albertans to live and age with dignity in environments that best support their health, independence, and well-being.
 By addressing systemic challenges such as long wait times, limited access for individuals with complex needs, and healthcare system pressures, ALA seeks to deliver timely, integrated, and innovative care solutions.
+Grow your leadership abilities in a new exciting executive that will greatly shape the future of care for Albertans.
+Apply today!

 Description: